OttaviaE/implicitMeasures/README.md

-The goal of `implicitMeasures` package is to provide a tool for easily cleaning and computing the scores for the Implicit Association Test (IAT; Greenwald, McGhee, and Schwartz 1998) and the Single Catgeory Implicit Association Test (SC-IAT; Karpinski and Steinman 2006).
+The goal of `implicitMeasures` package is to provide a tool for easily cleaning and computing the scores for the Implicit Association Test (IAT; Greenwald, McGhee, and Schwartz 1998) and the Single Category Implicit Association Test (SC-IAT; Karpinski and Steinman 2006).

-Six different algortihms for the computation of the IAT effect, the so-called *D-score*, are available (Greenwald, Nosek, and Banaji 2003).
+Six different algorithms for the computation of the IAT effect, the so-called *D-score*, are available (Greenwald, Nosek, and Banaji 2003).
-The six different alogrithms differentiate themselves for the treatment of the extreme fast responses and for the strategy used for replacing the error responses.
+The six different algorithms differentiate themselves for the treatment of the extreme fast responses and for the strategy used for replacing the error responses.
 Different mistakes can be made during the computation of the *D-score*, which can raise replicability issues of the results.
-On top of that, many reserahcres fail to report the exact algorithm they have used for computing the *D-score*, raising again replicability issues (Ellithorpe, Ewoldsen, and Velez 2015).
+On top of that, many researchers fail to report the exact algorithm they have used for computing the *D-score*, raising again replicability issues (Ellithorpe, Ewoldsen, and Velez 2015).

-`implicitMeasures` include the following functions:
+`implicitMeasures` includes the following functions:

   - `clean_iat()`: Prepare and clean IAT data.
   - `clean_sciat()`: Prepare and clean SC-IAT data.
   - `computeD()`: Compute IAT *D-score*.
   - `Dsciat()`: Compute SC-IAT *D-score*.
-  - `descript_d()`: Descriptive table of *D-score*s (also in LaTeX)
+  - `descript_d()`: Descriptive table of *D-score*s (also in LaTeX
+    format).
-    format. \*`d_distr()`: Plot IAT or SC-IAT scores (distribution).
+  - `d_distr()`: Plot IAT or SC-IAT scores (distribution).
   - `d_plot()`: Plot IAT or SC-IAT scores (points).
   - `multi_dscore()`: Compute and plot multiple IAT *D-score*s.
   - `multi_dsciat()`: Plot SC-IAT *D-score*s.
-  - `IATrel()` computes the IAT reliablity (Gawronski et al. 2017)
+  - `IATrel()`: computes the IAT reliability (Gawronski et al. 2017)

-All the functions for graphically represernting the results are based on `ggplot2` (Wickham 2016).
+All the functions for graphically representing the results are based on `ggplot2` (Wickham 2016).

 ## Installation